This question came in after writing the last article about writing copy for your landing page:

 Amazon book reviews are an incredible place to go to understand your target audience.
 If a book has been written on your subject to your target audience and people have bought it, you can be sure that you’ve tapped into a problem people are willing to spend money on to solve.

-Start with a Google search for “Books on [YOUR TOPIC]”.
+To find these reviews, start with a Google search for “Books on [YOUR TOPIC]”.
 Google is far better than searching Amazon for this because you’ll get a mixture of book recommendations and blog posts collating “Top 10 books on [YOUR TOPIC].

 Once you’ve found a book that fits the bill, find it on Amazon (or GoodReads would work too) and start combing through the reviews.